steven-exarcos/pass-documentation/welcome-guide/README.md

 In this guide we step through various topics on PASS:

-- Research submissions overview
+* Research submissions overview
-- Problems Researchers face when submitting to different repositories
+* Problems Researchers face when submitting to different repositories
-- How PASS is solving submission challenges for researchers
+* How PASS is solving submission challenges for researchers
-- PASS at JHU
+* PASS at JHU
-- PASS demonstrations at Conferences
+* PASS demonstrations at Conferences
-- Technology stack
+* Technology stack
-- Deployment architecture
+* Deployment architecture
-- Latest release
+* Latest release
-- PASS roadmap
-- Setup and run PASS
+* Setup and run PASS
-- Collaboration with other institutions
+* Collaboration with other institutions
-- Contributing to PASS
+* Contributing to PASS
-- Developer documentation